Ecommerce 3PL Metrics To Track

 KPI Category #2: Inventory Management

 A second important key performance category is inventory management – which includes storage utilization, inventory movement and aging, and storage billing.
 Storage utilization represents how much total space a 3PL uses for specific customers or SKUs, usually expressed as a percentage.
 Monitoring utilization can give warehouse owners complete visibility into their capacity to prioritize putting away top-selling shipments first and to avoid space shortages.
 Inventory management and aging is essential to track to determine which items have high turnover and help staff know when to discard expired products.
 WMS technology, like 3PL Warehouse Manager, provides interactive inventory reporting tools that help warehouses generate reports by SKU, location, and other attributes to empower staff to make data-driven decisions.
 Last, recurring storage fees can be a pain to manually track in Excel or transfer from paper-based methods to an ERP system like QuickBooks.
 Imagine how much time it can save a warehouse when they automate invoice management via billing automation.
 The impact of this technology will reduce the time it takes warehouse staff to generate, send, and collect invoices from customers, capturing more revenue.

 KPI Category #3: Outbound Workflows

 Finally, outbound workflow 3PL KPIs like average pick-to-ship time and service level agreement (SLA) fulfillment metrics can empower 3PLs to evaluate how quickly they can service their customers and process orders.
-Pick-to-ship time is the amount of time it takes from picking an item to ensuring an item is packaged and ready to ship out of the warehouse.
+Pick-to-ship time is the amount of time it takes from order picking to ensuring an item is packaged and ready to ship out of the warehouse operations.
 This time varies widely from warehouse to warehouse depending on the items being shipped; however, a warehouse generally wants to minimize how long it takes to prepare orders for outbound shipments.
 Nowadays, customers have high expectations and want to do business with trusted 3PL KPIs that consistently meet their SLAs.
 3PL warehouses should measure and continuously improve SLA fulfillment can with real-time dashboards tracking the order statuses throughout the fulfillment process.

 Why Measure Warehouse Performance?